pichyj/colorful-peaceful-waves/README.md

 allows for different variations of each rectangle that corresponds to a color to be thinner or thicker and this helps out with waves in order for not everything to be the exact same size.

-This assignment was created in CMPM 35 Fall 2021 at University of California Santa Cruz
+note: This assignment was created in CMPM 35 Fall 2021 at University of California Santa Cruz.
+The engine.js file was created by [Prof. Adam Smith at UC Santa Cruz](https://engineering.ucsc.edu/people/amsmith).